remorses/xmlize/README.md

 ### Classic JSX Transformation

-jsx-xml provides classic jsx transformation.
+xmlx provides classic jsx transformation.
 It can be configured in the vite or esbuild config.

 To config the whole files in the project: